Aisha-hash/Resume-Builder/README.md

 # Resume-Builder
 The Resume Builder is a dynamic web application designed to help users create professional resumes effortlessly.
-The website allows users to input their personal, educational, and professional information through an intuitive user interface.
+The application allows users to input their personal, educational, and professional information through an intuitive user interface.
 It offers multiple pre-designed resume templates to choose from, enabling users to preview their data in various formats and styles.

 Key features of the Resume Builder include: